DorisWarren/proud-mary/README.md

 * _Github link_
 * _Open folder_
 * _Open index.html_
-* _use atom to open up repository *look at webpage by opening up repository then viewing through google chrome_
+* _You may use Atom to open up repository *look at webpage by opening up repository then viewing through google chrome_

 ## Known Bugs